 Author: Julie Casper, L. Ac.

-How different kinds of stress affect us, and how to avoid the damaging consequences of distress.
+Learn how stress affects your health (e.g., eustress is actually beneficial), and how to avoid or mitigate the damaging consequences of distress.

 Wei-ji is the Chinese character for crisis.